QwikDev/qwik/src/core/component/LIFE_CYCLE.md

 1. Component is created on the server.
 It is in the `Hydrated` state and can be passed around by reference (the normal way of passing objects in JS.)
 2. Server completes rendering and `dehydrate’s all of the components.
 This serializes all of the component states into the DOM attributes.
 Once the state is serialized in the DOM the server can convert the DOM into HTML and send the HTML to the client.
 3. At this point, the VM no longer has a reference to the component instances.
 However, it would be incorrect to say that the component no longer exists.
 Instead, the component is in a `dehydrated` state.
 It is somewhere between non-existing and fully existing.
 4. Client receives the HTML and turns it back to DOM.
-The DOM contains the component’s state, but the component is not yet hydrated.
+The DOM contains the component’s state, but the component is not yet resumed.
-5. Some action is performed which requires that the component is fully hydrated.
+5. Some action is performed which requires that the component is fully resumed.
 It is at this point that the component can be re-created.
 Obviously, from the reference point, the object on the server and on the client are different instances.
 But logically, we can say that it is the same component.

 For these reasons, it is important to differentiate between a logical component and a component instance.
 A logical component is a component that can span creation on the server and execution on the client.
 A logical component survives dehydration/rehydration events
 (a component instance does not.)